 If you let a plant, shrub or tree get overgrown, it can be a huge task to fix the problem, but if you prune regularly, you will be able to keep your yard and plants under control.
 A good example of why to prune are these two butterfly bushes.
 One was pruned very early this year before the growth started.
 The other was not pruned at all until later in the year.
 Both were the exact same size plant, planted last year.

 The pruned one on the right is flourishing, and the non pruned one is much smaller and less lush.

 It lost out on all the growing time when the bush is sending out new shoots.
 Both are also planted in exactly the same spacing on my garden bed side so the difference is obvious.

 My husband now says that he wishes that he had read my pruning tips last year instead of now!
 Not all plants are pruned at the same time of the year.
 If they were, we could just follow a schedule and clip away.

 Some plants like to be pruned before flowering, but some like it after.
 Some like to have a snip in the fall, and some in early spring.
 Some are shed their flowers naturally and some need deadheading to look their best.
 (If you hate this job, be sure to check out these plants that don’t need deadheading.)

 Also, most new trees and shrubs should not be trimmed for the year after planting, unless you have broken or damaged branches.
 And some shrubs really do not like to be pruned at all (ask my husband who gave our Red Bush a big trim….he is STILL talking about how he killed it!)
-I have seen other red bushes around the city in the same state.
-They really do not like to be cut back.

 The above tips are general things to do when pruning but these are some things you should NOT do.